Some of the benefits of an AET plant are:

-AET carries out the basic and detailed design of the AET Biomass Boiler and procures materials, manufacturing and erection by a reliable and reputable suppliers.
+AET carries out the basic and detailed design of the AET Biomass Boiler and procures materials, manufacturing and erection from reliable and reputable suppliers.

-The AET Combustion System is a well proven technology and a brand in the biomass business.
-This system together with the boiler design optimises the combustion process giving our plants unique emissions and operational conditions such as low in-house power consumption and extreme by high availability.
+The AET Combustion System is a well-proven technology and a brand in the biomass business.
+This system, together with the boiler design, optimises the combustion process giving our plants unique emissions and operational conditions such as low in-house power consumption and extremely high availability.

-All together the AET Combustion System forms a unique solution for AET's customers and several plants are selected to be Best Available Technology (BAT).
-Please see also the IPPC report 'Large Combustion Plants' made by the EU in 2006.
+Altogether, the AET Combustion System forms a unique solution for AET's customers and several plants have been selected to be Best Available Technology (BAT) - as described in the IPPC report 'Large Combustion Plants' made by the EU in 2006.